nus-te3201/website/admin/index.md

    help
-   >> Here are the requests I understand. add todo {todo description} : adds a todo to the list list todo : lists all todos
+   >> Here are the requests I understand. add {TODO description} : adds a TODO to the list list : lists all TODOs
    ...

    ```

 1. There is no need for PAC to be able to understand natural language sentences.
-It is fine for the user requests to follow a strict format.
+It is fine for the user requests to need to follow a strict format.
 Defining the request format is part of the project.
-The example interaction given above is just a guideline only.
+The example interaction given above is just an example only.
+Hint: try to design a request format that is easy to remember and type.
 1. PAC should support adding, deleting, listing, searching (by keyword) of data items.
-1. The data should be stored in the hard disk.
-For example, restarting PAC should not cause a loss of data entered in a previous session.
-The data files should be in a human-readable format such as `.csv` (recommended), `xml`, `json`, plain text, etc.
+1. The data should be stored in the hard disk so that restarting PAC should not cause a loss of data entered in a previous session.
+   1. The data files should be in a human-readable format such as `.csv` (recommended), `xml`, `json`, plain text, etc.

 Basic functionality given above counts as 2 _units_ of functionality.
 On top of that, you are required to add some more _additional functionality_ (of your own choice).
 The total amount of functionality required is given below.